 I quite enjoyed this.
 I’m not that familiar with the heavy metal scene but it didn’t feel like that’s necessary.
 (You do, however, have to like the music style.
 It’s all you can listen while driving around.)

-Most of the game is spent running or driving around alone, whacking enemies with an axe.
+Most of the game is spent running or driving around alone, whacking enemies with a guitar-axe.
 But parts of the game have you command troops on battlefield.
 Both systems felt like they could use minor improvements, but aside from that I had fun playing in both modes.

 Cadence of Hyrule (Switch)

 Forget the Link’s Awakening remake.
 Get this instead.
 I’m musically challenged and never really had a problem with the rhythmic gameplay.
 There’s a physical version available now, with all DLC included.

 Fallen Legion (Switch)

 (I want to write a full article about this one some day, since it’s hard to condence my exact thoughts in this small space.)